henriTai/unity-mongodb/server README.txt

 	}

 ]
-*Note: At this moment, the banned players are not sorted out from the list but will be.
+*Banned players are sorted out from the list.

+GET +?slice=[int]
+	* returns high score array STARTING FROM THE GIVEN RANK.

+GET .../[Name]
+	* returns an array of all the scores of one player

 POST: Post takes new score entry information from the body and is in following format: